imranrazik/imranrazik.github.io/index.md

 3. *Can we control partner choice in vampire bats by experimentally manipulating opportunities to cooperate?*

 For more info on what the bats and I might be up to, check [here](https://imranrazik.github.io/Blog.html) <br/>
-Please reach out if you have any questions or want to talk vampire bats!
+Please reach out if you have any questions or want to hear more!